How to use Soil Charge Packs

-Add a mulch layer to cover the soil, 1-3” thick.
-This could be old leaves and stems cut off of plants being lollipopped or manicured, shredded up brown craft paper, straw, or even a green living mulch such as Crimson Clover.
+Add a mulch layer to cover the bare soil, 1-3” thick.
+This could be old leaves and stems cut off of plants being trimmed or manicured, shredded up brown craft paper, straw, or even a green living mulch such as Crimson Clover.
 No wood chips.

-If your soil is new then add a handful of red wiggler composting worms to each container/plant.
-These worms will thrive, self-populate, and even self-regulate their population right there in your growing containers.
-As long as you provide a nice mulch layer and water, they will be happy and continually mix and aerate your soil along with leaving worm castings right where you want them.
+Add a handful of red wiggler composting worms to each container/plant.
+These worms will thrive, self-populate, and even self-regulate their population right there in your soil.
+As long as you provide a nice mulch layer and water, they will be happy and continually mix and aerate your soil along with producing worm castings throughout your soil.

-After harvest simply use a small shovel/trowel/knife to cut out a hole the correct size for a new plant to go into.
-If your growing container is large enough you can put the new plant right next to the old stalk from the previous grow.
-After planting continue on with the same ½ Tablespoon of Soil Charge Packs per gallon of soil every 21 days, to another organic harvest.
+After harvest simply use a small shovel/trowel/knife to cut out the old stalk, but only cut out a hole the correct size for a new plant to go into and leave all the rest of the roots right there in the soil.
+This is how you continually get organic matter throughout your soil in this style of gardening where we are reusing soil over and over.
+If your growing container is large enough you can put the new plant right next to the old stalk from the previous harvest.
+Sprinkle 1-2 Tbls of Soil Charge Packs directly into the hole, and then plant.
+After planting continue on with top dressing the same ½ Tablespoon of Soil Charge Packs per gallon of soil volume every 21-30 days and add water.

 About your water source

-For most gardeners the best water to use will simply be filtered tap water.
-We recommend using chlorine/chloramine free water as to not hurt the living soil microbes.
+For most gardeners the best water to use will simply be tap water or filtered tap water.
+Use chlorine/chloramine free water as to not hurt the living soil microbes.
 Contact your water company for a water quality report (some are online).
-If your water has chlorine simply let your water sit out for 24 hours before use so the chlorine can evaporate, it’s nice to add a small fish tank air bubbler to the water while it’s sitting for 24hrs.
+If your water has chlorine then let your water sit in a bucket for 24 hours before use so the chlorine can evaporate.
 If your water has chloramine instead of chlorine then we suggest using an R/O filter system to reduce it.
-If the Ph of your water source is somewhere between 5.9-7.5 (most of America) you won’t need to adjust it or even check it again.
-The Ph up, and Ph down bottled products kill the soil life.
-IF you need to lower the Ph of your water use Citric Acid powder from the health food store.
-IF you need to raise the Ph of your water use Baking Soda.
-We do suggest to check the Ph of your water at first as there are many different water sources in the world, but the real fact here is that most people will never need to adjust, or even test the Ph of their water again.
-Finally, you can get rid of that finicky Ph pen!
+If the pH of your water source is somewhere between 5.9-7.5 you won’t need to adjust it or even check it again.
+Never use pH up and pH down bottled products to adjust the water pH.
+IF you need to lower the pH of your water use Citric Acid powder from the health food store.
+IF you need to raise the pH of your water use Baking Soda.
+We do suggest to check the pH of your water at first as there are many different water sources in the world, but the real fact here is that most people will never need to adjust, or even test the Ph of their water again.
+Finally, you can get rid of that finicky pH pen!

-How much water do I add, and how often?
+How much water should I add, and how often?
 Click here for more about watering.

-No flushing before harvest, just keep adding water like normal.
+No soil flushing before harvest.
 Click Here to read more information about soil flushing.

 Want to skip the top dressing, skip the mulch, and skip adding worms?

 After harvest remix and reuse your soil.
 Harvest after harvest.
-(R.O.L.S. – Recycled Organic Living Soil)
+Commonly referred to as Recycled Organic Living Soil, aka R.O.L.S.

 6-gallons of used soil, old roots and all!